bekk/bekk-christmas/post/react/deck-the-halls-with-react-three-fiber.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

 Now we've got a red box in our canvas!
-But it doesn't do much.
 You can try and change some of the numerical values and see what happens.
 Maybe even try to remove the light?

 ## Shake It Up